biolink/biolink-model/docs/index.md

              * [orthologous to](orthologous_to.md) - a homology relationship between entities (typically genes) that diverged after a speciation event.
              * [paralogous to](paralogous_to.md) - a homology relationship that holds between entities (typically genes) that diverged after a duplication event.
              * [xenologous to](xenologous_to.md) - a homology relationship characterized by an interspecies (horizontal) transfer since the common ancestor.
-     * [subclass of](subclass_of.md) - holds between two classes where the domain class is a specialization of the range class
-     * [superclass of](superclass_of.md) - holds between two classes where the domain class is a super class of the range class
      * [taxon of](taxon_of.md)
      * [temporally related to](temporally_related_to.md) - holds between two entities with a temporal relationship
          * [preceded by](preceded_by.md) - holds between two processes, where the other is completed before the one begins